meireles/spectrolab/vignettes/introduction_to_spectrolab.md

 ### Converting a `spectra` object into a matrix or data.frame

 It is also possible to convert a `spectra` object to a matrix or data.frame using the `as.matrix()` or `as.data.frame()` functions.
-This is useful if you want to export your data in a particular format, such as .csv.
+This is useful if you want to export your data in a particular format, such as csv.

 If you're converting spectra to a matrix, `spectrolab` will (1) place wavelengths in columns, assigning wavelength labels to `colnames`, and (2) samples in rows, assigning sample names to `rownames`.
 Since `R` imposes strict rules on column name formats and sometimes on row names, `as.matrix()` will try to fix potential dimname issues if `fix_names != "none"`.
 Note that `as.matrix()` will not keep metadata.

-Conversion to data.frame is similar, but keeps the metadata.
+Conversion to data.frame is similar, but keeps the metadata by default (unless you set the `metadata` agument to `FALSE`).

 ```r